-CVs should include at a minimum: all medical affiliations including physically address and any research projects you were involved with during the past three years.
+CVs should include at a minimum: all medical affiliations including physical address and any research projects you were involved with during the past three years.

 To perform research at a Providence facility, all research personnel must complete the web-based certification program for Protection of Human Research Subjects through the Collaborative Institutional Training Initiative (CITI) Program.
 The purpose of the CITI program is to develop, implement and maintain a high quality web-based educational program in the protection of human subjects in research.

-This is a Providence IRB-Spokane policy and the curriculum is set by the IRB.
+The curriculum is set by the IRB.
 You must affiliate yourself with Providence IRB-Spokane at the time of CITI registration.
 Please reference the IRB website for instructions regarding the required courses.
 For questions regarding the appropriate courses to complete, please contact the IRB: call 509-474-3640 or send an email.

 Upon completion of the required modules, print the course completion certificate for your records and attach a copy to your research credentialing application.

-Training is required prior to engaging in research and must be updated at least every three years.
-This is a Providence Health & Services requirement for all staff participating in clinical research to achieve compliance with the Financial Conflict of Interest (FCOI) regulation 42 CFR Part 50 and 45 CFR Part 94.
+Providence Health & Services requires all staff participating in clinical research to comply with the Financial Conflict of Interest (FCOI) regulation 42 CFR Part 50 and 45 CFR Part 94.

 Staff must complete Conflict of Interest training at least every four years.
-This training is also accomplished through CITI.
+This training is accomplished through CITI.
 There are four required Conflict of Interest modules.